naninovel/docs/docs/en/guide/state-management.md

 ## Custom Serialization Handlers

-By default, when universal serialization handlers are selected, the engine state (game saves, global state, settings) is serialized either via asynchronous [System.IO](https://docs.microsoft.com/en-us/dotnet/api/system.io) or with Unity's cross-platform [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) as a fallback for some platforms.
+By default, when universal serialization handlers are selected, the engine state (game saves, global state, settings) is serialized via asynchronous [System.IO](https://docs.microsoft.com/en-us/dotnet/api/system.io) or with Unity's cross-platform [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) as a fallback for some platforms.
 To customize the serialization scenario, use custom handlers.

-To add a custom handler, implement `ISaveSlotManager<GameStateMap>`, `ISaveSlotManager<GlobalStateMap>`, `ISaveSlotManager<SettingsStateMap>` interfaces for the game save slots, global state and settings respectively (each should have its own implementing class).
+To add a custom handler, implement `ISaveSlotManager<GameStateMap>`, `ISaveSlotManager<GlobalStateMap>`, and `ISaveSlotManager<SettingsStateMap>` interfaces for the game save slots, global state, and settings respectively (each should have its own implementing class).

-Implementation is expected to have a public constructor with `StateConfiguration` and `string` arguments, where the first one is an instance of state configuration object and second is the path to saves folder; you're free to ignore the arguments in your custom implementation.
+Implementations are expected to have a public constructor with `StateConfiguration` and `string` arguments, where the first is the state configuration object and second is the path to the saves folder; you can ignore the arguments in your custom implementation if desired.

-Below is an example of a custom settings serialization handler, which is doing nothing but logs when any of its methods are invoked.
+Below is an example of a custom settings serialization handler that only logs when any of its methods are invoked.

 ```csharp
 using Naninovel;